IDinsight/ask-a-question/docs/develop/testing.md

 ??? warning "Don't run `pytest` directly"
-    Unless you have updated your environment variables and started a testing instance of postrges and qdrant, the tests will end up writing to your dev environment :weary_cat:
+    Unless you have updated your environment variables and started a testing instance of postrges, the tests will end up writing to your dev environment :weary_cat:

 Run tests using: